TrimVis/butlarr/README.md

     api: "series"
 ```

-There are 3 unique roles available: admin, mod and user.
+There are 3 unique roles available: admin, mod, and user.
-A user can only add movies, but not remove or edit existing entries.
+A user can only add movies but cannot remove or edit existing entries.
 A mod can do both of these.
 A admin will have all possible permissions, currently this is equivalent to the mod user.
 The `auth_passwords` should be unique, if they are not the user will always be upgraded to the highest possible role.